POORT8/Poort8.Dataspace.NoodleBar/docs/8 - Deployment Using iSHARE.md

-# Chapter 6: Stage 1 Deployment Guide
+# 8: Deployment Using iSHARE

-The Stage 1 deployment of NoodleBar involves setting up the core components necessary for a functional dataspace prototype.
-This stage focuses on deploying the Local Identity Server, which handles authentication and authorization, and the NoodleBar Web App for managing organizations and policies.
+The Stage 3 deployment of NoodleBar involves setting up the core components necessary for a highly secure and compliant dataspace prototype using the iSHARE standard.
+This stage offers the highest level of security and governance, making it suitable for organizations with stringent compliance requirements.

-### 6.1 Prerequisites
+### 8.1 Prerequisites

 Before you begin the deployment, ensure that you have the following prerequisites in place:

 - **NoodleBar fork on GitHub**: Fork the Poort8.Dataspace.NoodleBar repository to your GitHub account.
 - **Azure Subscription**: Ensure you have an active Azure subscription to deploy the necessary resources.
+- **iSHARE Satellite**: Set up the iSHARE Satellite for managing organizational identities.
+- **eIDAS Certificates**: Obtain eIDAS certificates for authentication and secure communication.

-### 6.2 Setting Up the Environment
+### 8.2 Setting Up the Environment

 1. **Fork the NoodleBar Repository**:
    Fork the Poort8.Dataspace.NoodleBar repository to your GitHub account: